 Enjoy this video below that goes a little deeper into karma: The no BS explanation for karma

 My thanks to Debby for another fascinating post on the spiritual side of our natures.
 I know she would love to hear from you.

 D.G.
 Kaye is a Canadian author living in Toronto, Canada.
 She writes nonfiction and memoirs about her life experiences, matters of the heart, and self-help about women’s issues.
 Her positive outlook keeps D.G. on track, allowing her to take on life’s challenges with a dose of humor in her quest to overcome adversity.

 D.G. began writing when pen and paper became the tools to express her pent-up emotions during her turbulent childhood.
 She began journaling about her life at a young age and continued writing about the imprints and lessons she learned through people and events she encountered.
 D.G. writes books to share her stories and inspiration.
 She advocates for kindness and for women’s empowerment.
 Her favorite saying is “For every kindness received, there should be kindness in return.
 Wouldn’t that just make the world right?”

 When she’s not writing, D.G. loves to read (self-help books and stories of triumph), cook (concocting new recipes, never to come out the same way twice), shop (only if it’s a great sale), play poker (when she gets the chance), and, most of all, travel

 Books by D.G.
 Kaye

-One of the reviews for P.S.
-I Forgive You
+One of the recent reviews for Fifteen First Times.

 Read all the reviews and buy the books: Amazon US – and: Amazon UK – follow Debby: Goodreads – Blog: D.G.
 Kaye Writer – About me: D.G.
 Kaye – Twitter: @pokercubster – Linkedin: D.G.
 Kaye – Facebook: D.G.
 Kaye – Instagram: D.G.
 Kaye – Pinterest: D.G.
 Kaye